Rochester and Strood: History

 The Rochester constituency has ancient origins dating to the 16th century, but it has seen many changes in the 20th century.
 From 1885 to 1918 the wider area was split between Chatham, Gillingham and the "old", rural, Medway constituency.
 The Chatham seat joined Rochester to form Rochester and Chatham in 1950, which formed the core of Medway in 1983.

 When the boroughs of Rochester upon Medway and Gillingham merged in 1998 to form, then confusingly, a unitary authority named Medway, the parliamentary constituency of Medway only covered part of the new borough, so in the boundary changes before the 2010 election the seat was renamed to more accurately reflect the area of Rochester and Strood which it now covers.

 The seat of Rochester and Chatham, followed by Medway and then Rochester and Strood, had elected members of the party which won the popular vote in the UK at every election since 1959.
 This had meant that from 1959 to 2014 the area had always been represented by a member of the governing party, apart from the brief period between the February and October elections in 1974 (since Labour formed a minority government in February despite the Conservatives winning the popular vote).

-In 2014, the sitting Conservative MP Mark Reckless defected to the United Kingdom Independence Party (UKIP), becoming the second MP in a matter of weeks to do so.
+In 2014, the sitting Conservative MP Mark Reckless defected to the UK Independence Party (UKIP), becoming the second MP in a matter of weeks to do so.
 Reckless resigned his seat, triggering a by-election in which he stood as the UKIP candidate.
 He won the by-election by just under 3,000 votes and became UKIP's second MP after Douglas Carswell.
 At the 2015 general election, Reckless was defeated by Conservative candidate Kelly Tolhurst, who had also fought the by-election.
 Tolhurst secured a majority of over 7,000 votes, meaning the Rochester area once again had an MP on the government benches.

-In 2017, Lily Madigan was elected as Women's Officer for the Labour Party in the constituency, making her the first trans woman to hold the position.
+Tolhurst retained her seat at the 2017 and 2019 elections with comfortable majorities, but was defeated by Labour's Lauren Edwards in 2024, maintaining the trend for the area's MP to be a member of the governing party.

 Boundaries

+2010–2024

-The seat covers the Cuxton and Halling, Peninsula, River, Rochester East, Rochester South and Horsted, Rochester West, Strood North, Strood Rural and Strood South wards of Medway.
+The Borough of Medway wards of Cuxton and Halling, Peninsula, River, Rochester East, Rochester South and Horsted, Rochester West, Strood North, Strood Rural and Strood South.

+Current

+Further to the 2023 periodic review of Westminster constituencies which came into effect for the 2024 general election, the composition of the constituency was reduced to bring its electorate within the permitted range by transferring the Rochester South and Horsted ward (as it existed on 1 December 2020) to Chatham and Aylesford.

+Following a local government boundary review which came into effect in May 2023, the constituency now comprises the following wards of the Borough of Medway from the 2024 general election: